Career and Technical Education Pathways

 Retail Management – Student Store

 Students will learn how to run a small business by operating the student store.
 Students will take the role of employees and managers and will be responsible for all aspects of store operation, including staffing, supervision, store maintenance, cash register and money handling procedures, customer service, purchasing, and inventory management and accounting.
-DECA is a part of this class and skills developed can be used in DECA competition.
+DECA is a part of this class, and skills developed can be used in DECA competitions.

 Media